farukciftler/Guess4/readme.md

 4. Run `app.py` using `python app.py`
 5. Visit http://localhost:4500 in your web browser to play the game

-## API Endpoints

-### /getroom [GET]
-Generates a new game room with a randomly generated 4-digit number and returns the 5-character room ID.

-### /play [POST]
-Takes a JSON object with the keys "room_id" and "guess", and returns feedback on the guess in the form of a JSON object with the keys "plus" and "minus".
-If the guess is correct, the response will include a "message" key with a congratulatory message.

 ## Technologies Used